 The white whale has a stocky body as well as the greatest percentage of blubber.
 Its sense of hearing is highly developed and thanks to the echolocation, it can move about and find blowholes under sheet ice.

-Belugas are gregarious and form groups of up to 10 animals on average.
-During the summer months, they can gather in the hundreds or even thousands in estuaries and shallow coastal areas.
+Belugas remain gregarious and form groups of up to 10 animals on average.
+During the summer months, individuals can gather in the hundreds or even thousands in estuaries and shallow coastal areas.

-They are slow swimmers, but they can dive down to as much as 2,300 ft (700 m) below the surface of the ocean.
+The species is a slow swimmer but can dive down to as much as 2,300 ft (700 m) below the surface of the ocean.

-Delphinapterus leucas are opportunistic feeders and their diets vary according to their locations and the season.
-They mainly eat fish, crustaceans and other deep-sea invertebrates.
+Delphinapterus leucas are opportunistic feeders and its diet varies according to the locations and the season.
+It mainly eats fish, crustaceans and other deep-sea invertebrates.

 The majority of belugas live in the Arctic and the seas and coasts around North America, Russia, and Greenland.
-Their worldwide population is thought to number around 150,000 individuals.
+Its worldwide population is thought to number around 150,000 individuals.

 Unfortunately, Belugas are one of the cetaceans most commonly kept in captivity in aquariums and wildlife parks in North America, Europe, and Asia.
-They are popular with the public due to their color and expressiveness.
+It remains popular with the public due to its color and expressiveness.
 We do not approve of anybody keeping wild animals for entertainment.

 Beluga Whale and Integumentary Distinctiveness

 The adult Beluga rarely gets mistaken for any other species because it is completely white or whitish-grey in color.
 Calves, however, are usually gray and by the time they are a month old, they have turned dark gray or blue-gray.

 These then start to progressively lose their pigmentation until they attain their distinctive white coloration, at the age of seven years in females and 9 in males.